How To Get Quality Backlinks For Your Blog In 10 Steps

 Simple little images and sketches like this are one of the best ways how to get quality backlinks.
 The important thing is that the image express a commonly held idea and that it expresses that idea clearly.

 Even a very simple icon, like the icon of a backlink (below), can attract backlinks.
 Why?
 Because it has the potential to be used on thousands of sites.
 Especially if it’s in the right format (the image below, for instance, is a transparent PNG of a backlink icon—pretty useful, could possibly get backlinks, and it took about two minutes to produce).

 There are already very many blog posts advocating the use of infographics for backlinks.
 The subject has been exhausted.
 As such, there is very little I can add to this conversation.
 Instead let me refer you to Felix Tarcommicu’s article on Monitor Backlinks.

 4. Facts and statistics that are clearly presented

 High quality sites (and high quality bloggers / writers) like to qualify their arguments by referring to facts and statistics.
 Readers expect arguments to be backed by hard facts.
 Being the source of those facts is one way how to get quality backlinks.

 Research every article you create.
 Write a list of relevant facts and statistics.
 And present that information very clearly.
 Other bloggers who write about the same subject will likely link to your post in order to substantiate their own.

 The opposite is also true.
 In order for other bloggers and readers to trust your content, you will need to qualify your own arguments.
 That means that you yourself will also need to link to other people’s stats and facts.

 Writing for Entrepreneur, Felix Tarcomnicu says,

-…if you want to become an authority and earn a lot of backlinks, you will have to show facts and stats.
+…if you want to become an authority and get quality backlinks, you will have to show facts and stats.
 That’s the reason why the most sharable contents are: